-With such a large collection of waterfalls that are reasonably within reach of most visitors, it shouldn't be surprising that a few of them on this island have managed to crack our Top 10 List of Hawaii's best waterfalls
+With such a large collection of waterfalls that are reasonably within reach, it shouldn't be surprising that a few of them on this island have managed to crack our Top 10 List of Hawaii's best waterfalls

 [Back to top]

-Click on the waterfalls below to read more about them.
+To get a glimpse of what each waterfall looks like, check out the table below.
+Click on the waterfalls to read more about them.

 Have comments (or would like to read other people's comments) about the waterfalls in this region?
 Click here